marcopennekamp/lore/articles/typed-components.md

 Here, `LemmingAI` requires its owner to have a `Position` component, which allows us to access said component.

-### Accessing Components

-TODO: How can we access components of a generic type `_ has Part`, where the name of the component is not known?

 ### Importing from a Component

 In some cases, it's useful to be able to access a component attribute or function directly from the owner.
 Introducing an operator that would cover all component names is however convoluted, because it would lead to obscure naming issues.
 For example, see the spacetime-clock example below.
 It's therefore advisable to construct the component-context namespace **explicitly**.

 You can import names like this:

-    component position: Position
+    component Position
-    import {x, y, z} from position
+    import {x, y, z} from Position

 The names will be available for use just like direct declarations in the owner.

 Whether renaming imported names will be supported in the future is up for discussion.
 Right now we think that if a name needs to be changed for an import to be unambiguous, one should rather access the member through the component instead.

+TODO: We should perhaps keep the `component` and `import` statements closer together.
+Something like `component Position with import {x, y, z}`, so that the import can't be placed too far from the component, and doesn't take up another line.

 #### Immutable Imports